 Set in the sprawling, outlying Tbilisi neighborhood of Varketili, it might almost be mistaken for just another earth-colored office building.
 Its cone-shaped dome suggests another purpose, but few outsiders venture inside to learn that this squat structure, bordered by scraggly grass, is a Yazidi temple.

-The Yazidis, ethnic kin to the Kurds, live predominantly in northern Iraq, northern Syria and eastern Turkey, and follow a monotheistic faith that incorporates elements of Christianity, Judaism and Islam alongside a belief in reincarnation.
+The Yazidis, ethnic kin to the Kurds, live predominantly in northern Iraq, northern Syria and eastern Turkey, and follow a monotheistic faith.
 Known in the Caucasus for their presence in Armenia – soon to be the site of the world’s largest Yazidi temple – they are believed to have inhabited Georgia since the beginning of the 19th century.

 But despite that history in Georgia, this ethno-religious community, some members say, faces challenges.
 At about 12, 000 people, the number of Yazidi Georgians has shrunk by a third since 2002, according to official data.
 Overall, they currently account for well under 1 percent of the country’s 3.7-million population.